BBC Children in Need teaching resources

 Celebrate Children in Need (15 November) and encourage pupils to raise awareness of, and money for, children who aren’t as safe, happy or secure as they are.
 It’s a great time to reflect on the benefits of being charitable and the problems faced by young people in the UK.

 Children in Need fundraising

 If you’re stuck for inspiration for fundraising events, try these four videos for ideas.
 Why not play the videos in class and put it to the vote?

 BBC Children in Need official resources

 - Pupils have to invent a creative business idea that could raise £400 for charity in this Apprentice-inspired activity.

 - Write a song, put on a show and raise awareness of Children in Need.

 - Pupils can decide what Pudsey will wear for this year’s Children in Need with this colouring activity.

 - Recipes to fuel your very own Children in Need cake stall.

-Nationwide has partnered with Children in Need to produce these resources to help your fundraisers be money-wise.
+Nationwide has produced these resources in partnership with Children in Need to help your fundraisers be money wise.